 The easiest way to avoid copyright issues is to use pictures that have a Creative Commons Zero licence.
 The law states that “CC0 enables scientists, educators, artists and other creators and owners of copyright, or database-protected content, to waive those interests in their works and thereby place them as completely as possible in the public domain, so that others may freely build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.”
 This means that photos found with a CCO licence can be used without any copyright issues.

 Stocksnap - The picture of the macaroons came from Stocksnap.
 Lots of high-resolution pictures available.
-This site has a handy search feature which offers you the options of sorting by category, what’s trending, download numbers and favourites.
+This site has a handy search feature that offers you the options of sorting by category, what’s trending, download numbers and favourites.

 Stats from www.inc.com